lizaodawn/IMMARKUS-wiki-clone/t_04-Designing-Data-Model.md

 # Creating Entities and Properties in Annotation Mode

+To create entities, in the image gallery, click the subfolder containing the images you want to work with.
+This will open the images in the folder.
 In the Image Gallery, decide which part of the image you would like to tag and draw a shape.
 After you have drawn a shape, you will see the Add Tag and Add Note buttons in the sidebar on the right.
 Choose **Add Tag** and it will open a popup window like one shown in **figure 5**.